 Take Steps to Avoid Injury or Death While Walking

 We rarely are more vulnerable than when walking in urban areas, crossing busy streets and negotiating traffic.
-And we all are pedestrians from time to time, so it's important to pay attention to what is going on around us.
-Nearly 6,000 pedestrians were struck and killed by motor vehicles in 2017, with an estimated 7,450 pedestrian deaths (traffic and non-traffic) according to Injury Facts.
+We all are pedestrians from time to time, so it's important to pay attention to what is going on around us.
+In 2021, an estimated 8,984 pedestrians died in traffic and non-traffic incidents, with 7,388 of those killed in traffic crashes on public roads, according to Injury Facts.

 Follow these tips to stay safe as a pedestrian:

 ● Whenever possible, walk on the sidewalk; if no sidewalk is available, walk facing traffic

 ● Follow the rules of the road, obeying all traffic signs and signals

 ● If no crosswalk is available and your view is blocked, move to a place where you can see oncoming traffic